 - The full name of the defendant

-- The name and location of the jail where the accused is detained
+- The name of the jail the offender is jailed in

 - Bank accounts